INTERNATIONAL FINANCE - 2022/3

 Formative assessment and feedback

-- Provide the students with the factual, conceptual and procedural knowledge necessary to facilitate a deep understanding of the role of exchange rates in modern economies.
+- Provide the students with the factual, conceptual and procedural knowledge necessary to facilitate a deep understanding of foreign exchange markets and the role of exchange rates in modern economies.
+The module builds on the macroeconomics foundations taught earlier in the School's programmes, and provides essential knowledge to students who aspire to work in finance.

 C - Cognitive/analytical